DroidsOnRoids/swift-style-guide/README.markdown

 ## Semicolons

 Swift does not require a semicolon after each statement in your code.
 They are only required if you wish to combine multiple statements on a single line.

+Do not write multiple statements on a single line separated with semicolons.

 **Preferred:**
 ```swift